Quantum Gravity and Inflation: Conclusions

 Although the simplest of our models breaks down after the onset of matter domination, it can be easily fixed.
 Indeed, this can be done in such a way as to explain the current phase of cosmic acceleration.
 It will be interesting to see if any of these models can be derived from fundamental theory.

 1cm

 \centerline{\bf Acknowledgements}

 We are grateful to L. Papantonopoulos for the invitation to deliver these lectures and for his extraordinary patience while they were written up.
-This work was partially supported by European Union grant FP-7-REGPOT-2008-1-CreteHEPCosmo-228644, by EU program ``Thalis'' ESF/NSRF 2007-2013, by NSF grant PHY-0855021, and by the Institute for Fundamental Theory at the University of Florida.
+This work was partially supported by the European Union (European Social Fund, ESF) and Hellenic national funds through the Operational Program ``Education and Lifelong Learning'' of the National Strategic Reference Framework (NSRF) under the ``Thalis'' action MIS-375734, under the ``Funding of proposals that have received a positive evaluation in the 3rd and 4th Call of ERC Grant Schemes''; by NSF grant PHY-0855021, and by the Institute for Fundamental Theory at the University of Florida.